Local Regulations

 City Requirements

-- Zoning Permits: Ensure that the location of the auction complies with local zoning laws.
+- Zoning Approval: Ensure the auction location complies with local zoning laws.

 State Requirements